 Edge computing solutions process as much data as possible locally.
 This can mean on the devices themselves or on edge servers.
 Cloud computing solutions are accessible from anywhere a device can go online.
 The processing, however, is done at a central point.

-This difference results in some very important, practical differences between edge computing solutions and cloud computing solutions.
+This difference results in some very important, practical differences between edge solutions and cloud computing solutions.
 Here is a quick guide to the main ones.

 Speed is a clear win for edge computing solutions.
-In fact, speed is the unique selling point of edge computing solutions.
+In fact, speed is the unique selling point of edge solutions.
 With that said, the speed benefit mainly applies to tasks that require limited power to process.

 As the processing burden of tasks increases, so the benefit of edge computing decreases.
 If it continues to increase then, at some point, edge computing solutions will become slower than cloud computing solutions.

-On the one hand, you could argue that edge computing solutions are the more reliable option because they eliminate a single point of failure.
+On the one hand, you could argue that edge solutions are the more reliable option because they eliminate a single point of failure.